 Pickleball is popular because a lot of people are transitioning from tennis.
 The court is a quarter of the size and it’s a low-impact sport, said Morehouse.

 “It’s a much faster game than tennis so it’s much more fun,” said Proctor who used to be a tennis player.

 In the winter, the club use the North Simcoe Sports and Recreation Centre’s gym one night a week and the Tay Shores Public School gym four nights a week.
-The club membership fee is $90 a year.

 The induction ceremony will be held at the North Simcoe Sports and Recreation Centre.

 For more information about the club, go to its website: midlandareapickleballclub.ca.

 Making even more history, check out the USA Pickleball magazine, page 78.